 The departure of Davies from The Willows in 1960 began the long slide of the estate into decay with the next several decades seeing a revolving door of owners and occupants.
 At times the architectural integrity was compromised and even the once famous gardens became neglected and weed choked.
 As the years passed, few were left who could even recall its history.

 In 1994, while celebrating the completion of their medical residencies, a young couple from Los Angeles, Dr. Tracy Conrad and Dr. Paul Marut, stumbled upon The Willows while lunching across the street.
 They spotted a “for sale” sign and grabbed a real estate flier from the post.
 With their interest piqued, they made a pilgrimage to the Palm Springs Historical Society to learn more about the down-at-heels, but still beguiling estate and became even more intrigued after discovering its historical significance.

 It was then and there that the two decided to purchase the estate.
-During the next two years they meticulously restored the house and its once famous gardens to their original splendor and in 1996, after more than two years of painstaking restoration, The Willows welcomed its first guests and, for more than 15 years, it has been one of the desert’s most sought-after hideaways.
+During the next two years they meticulously restored the house and its once famous gardens to their original splendor and in 1996, after more than two years of painstaking restoration, The Willows welcomed its first guests and, for nearly 20 years, it has been one of the desert’s most sought-after hideaways.